wpilibsuite/frc-docs/source/docs/software/basic-programming/functions-as-data.rst

 Typically, code that calls a function is coupled to (depends on) the definition of the function.
 While this occurs all the time, it becomes problematic when the code *calling* the function (for example, WPILib) is developed independently and without direct knowledge of the code that *defines* the function (for example, code from an FRC team).
 Sometimes we solve this challenge through the use of class interfaces, which define collections of data and functions that are meant to be used together.
 However, often we really only have a dependency on a *single function*, rather than on an *entire class*.

+For example, WPILib offers several ways for users to execute certain code whenever a joystick button is pressed - one of the easiest and cleanest ways to do this is to allow the user to *pass a function* to one of the WPILib joystick methods.
+This way, the user only has to write the code that deals with the interesting and team-specific things (e.g., "move my robot arm") and not the boring, error-prone, and universal thinsg ("properly read button inputs from a standard joystick").

-For example, the Command-based framework <TODO: link> is built on ``Command`` objects that refer to methods defined on various ``Subsystem`` classes.
+For another example, the :ref:`Command-based framework <docs/software/commandbased/what-is-command-based:What Is "Command-Based" Programming?>` is built on ``Command`` objects that refer to methods defined on various ``Subsystem`` classes.
 Many of the included ``Command`` types (such as ``InstantCommand`` and ``RunCommand``) work with *any* function - not just functions associated with a single ``Subsystem``.
 To support building commands generically, we need to support passing functions from a ``Subsystem`` (which interacts with the hardware) to a ``Command`` (which interacts with the scheduler).

-In this case, we want to be able to pass a single function as a piece of data, as if it were a variable - it doesn't make sense to ask the user to provide an entire class, when we really just want them to give us a single appropriately-shaped function.
+In these cases, we want to be able to pass a single function as a piece of data, as if it were a variable - it doesn't make sense to ask the user to provide an entire class, when we really just want them to give us a single appropriately-shaped function.

 It's important that *passing* a function is not the same as *calling* a function.
 When we call a function, we execute the code inside of it and either receive a return value, cause some side-effects elsewhere in the code, or both.
 When we *pass* a function, nothing in particular happens *immediately.*  Instead, by passing the function we are allowing some *other* code to call the function *in the future.*  Seeing the name of a function in code does not always mean that the code in the function is being run!